 Below is a selection of our key projects, which you can choose by project type.
 Can’t see what you’re looking for?
 Get in touch – just because it isn’t here, doesn’t mean we can’t create it.
 Every project, like every client, is different.

-We attended a Bear Grylls event to shoot a promo video for Discover Archery
+At 2 days notice we attended the 2017 Bear Grylls Survival Race event to shoot a promotional video for event partners Discover Archery

-Combining 4K interview footage, B-roll and GoPro, we’re putting together a case study featuring an iconic brand.
+Combining 4K interview footage, B-roll and GoPro, we put together a case study featuring an iconic brand.
+It was a very special day filming at the amazing McLaren HQ…and getting a ride in a genuine supercar.

 We’re working through a PR agency to produce a series of new build showhome promotional videos – property tours.
 These simple videos can often be put together at short notice and with only a day’s manpower.